It is not Chevron which should be sued for environmental damages in Ecuador, but the country's own state oil company.

 BY CHRONICLE EDITORS

-It makes good headlines, but asking Chevron to pay $7 to $16 billion in compensation for environmental damages in
+It makes good headlines, but asking Chevron to pay $7 to $16 billion in compensation for environmental damages in Ecuador is both unfair and absurd.
+The lion's share of contamination has been done by Ecuador's own state oil company Petroecuador, one of the most mismanaged and inefficient oil companies in Latin America.

 From 2002 to 2007, Petroecuador was responsible for more than 1,000 oil spills, of which 168 took place last year alone.
-In fact, Petroecuador (through its oil and gas exploration and production subsidiary Petroproducción) accounted for 90 percent of all oil spills in
+In fact, Petroecuador (through its oil and gas exploration and production subsidiary Petroproducción) accounted for 90 percent of all oil spills in Ecuador last year, according to official government data quoted by local newspaper El Universo.
+The remaining 10 percent were contaminated by six different private companies.
+In other words, Petroecuador is clearly a major and serial contaminator.

 NO MONEY FROM PETROECUADOR

 While Chevron paid $40 million in remediation costs in 1995, Petroecuador has not used one dime to clean up its mess.
 Chevron, through its Texaco subsidiary, operated an oilfield joint venture with Petroecuador between 1964 and 1990, when the Ecuadorian company took over management of the oil field.
 Texaco continued with a minority stake in the consortium until 1992.
-In 1998, the government of
+In 1998, the government of Ecuador declared that the remediation was completed according to the terms and parameters agreed upon and released Texaco from any future liability.

 Meanwhile, Petroecuador doesn't even bother paying the multiple fines it received for its spills, according to El Universo.
 Yet, Chevron is the target of international campaigns and a lawsuit by a group of local Indians that is currently underway.